mo-gr/parskip/README.md

     stack build && stack install

 This will install the `parskip` binary.

+# Tests

+Tests can be run with

+    stack test

 # Usage

 Currently, `parskip` reads eskip from the standard in, parses it and serializes it pretty printed to standard out.
 Nothing else.